Television in Serbia

 Television in Serbia was introduced in 1958.
 It remains the most popular of the media in Serbia—according to 2009 survey, Serbian people watch on average 6 hours of television per day, making it the highest average in Europe.

 Free-to-air terrestrial television

 Digital television transition has been completed in 2015 with MPEG-4 compression standard and DVB-T2 standard for signal transmission.

 National broadcasting

 Serbia has a total of 7 national free-to-air channels, which can be viewed throughout the country.
-These are RTS1, RTS2 and RTS3 from the country’s public network Radio Television of Serbia, as well as private channels Prva, B92, Pink and Happy.
-These free-to-air channels requires subscription, which is paid via the electricity bill.
+These are RTS 1, RTS 2 and RTS 3 from the country’s public network Radio Television of Serbia, as well as private channels Prva, B92, Pink and Happy.
+These free-to-air channels require a subscription, which is paid via the electricity bill.

 Regional and local broadcasting

 There are 28 regional and 74 local television channels.
 Serbia’s northern province, Vojvodina, has a public broadcaster, Radio Television of Vojvodina.
 It airs 2 channels throughout Vojvodina – RTV1 and RTV2.
 Via pay tv services those 2 channels can be viewed throughout Serbia, like many regional broadcasters.
 One of the largest and most watched regional broadcasters is Studio B, which airs across Belgrade's metropolitan area.